 - Give work from Spanish Apps like DuoLingo.
 (Here’s a big list of Spanish apps for PreK – 12th learners.)

-Mi Vida Loca (here’s a freebie to go with episodes 1-5 – make sure students watch on Safari or Explorer), Dreaming Spanish, and Buena Gente are good options.
+- Watch a Mi Vida Loca episode (here’s a freebie to go with episodes 1-5 – have students watch on YouTube).
+Dreaming Spanish, and Buena Gente are good options as well.

 - Have students read my free Fables in Novice-Level Spanish.
 You can assign one of the the choice boards below for responding to each fable.